 Ripon Grammar School is a selective co-educational state grammar school with an intake largely from the catchment area of Ripon.
-It is also a maintained boarding school, with approximately 12% of the 6th form being boarders.
+It is also a maintained boarding school, with approximately 12% of the sixth form being boarders.

-A range of assessment information, including subject tests and mock examinations throughout the year, as well as the AS level examinations themselves, are used by each department to arrive at their predicted UCAS grade for each student.
+A range of assessment information, including subject tests and mock examinations throughout the year, as well as the AS-level examinations themselves, are used by each department to arrive at their predicted UCAS grade for each student.